 In fact, politics is one of the most frequently discussed topics online.
 You also know that it is starting to become a problem to track many topics and issues citizens and the media are raising.

 The citizens only get a part of the picture.
 They visit websites of their choice or learn new information from their social media feeds.
-A majority of U.S. adults – 62% – get news on social media, and 18% do so often, according to a survey by Pew Research Center.
+There’s an 8% increase in the number of U.S. adults who get their news from social media “often” or “sometimes” and a 20% increase of those who do so “often”, in comparison to last year’s results.
+Meaning that 55% of U.S. adults get their news from social media “often” or “sometimes” and 28% of them “often”, according to a survey by Pew Research Center.

-If you work in politics and presume that those websites and social media posts you are seeing in your feed are representative of what others are seeing, you are very likely to be wrong.
+Another thing you should know if you work in politics is not to presume that the websites and social media posts you are seeing in your feed are representative of what others are seeing.
 Social media websites such as Facebook are more likely to show users topics similar to those they liked before.
 Which means that if you’re seeing positive shares about what your institution is doing, it doesn’t mean that others aren’t seeing negative, or even outright fake news.

 The part of the job of a public official is to be informed about certain topics so you can plan your strategy for the future.
 In order to get the full picture of what citizens and the media are saying online, it is not only good practice, but absolutely mandatory that you use a media monitoring tool.
 It can help you recognise issues important to citizens, work proactively to resolve a communication crisis, and build your reputation in the community.